 to provide students and families with support systems both within and outside the school setting after the problems are addressed.

-The ultimate goal of the SCIP Program is to assist students in overcoming difficulties related to school or home by helping them develop their individual intellectual, physical, emotional and spiritual capabilities.
 Students, parents or teachers may request assistance from the SCIP Program to help a student.
-The school counselor is in charge of the SCIP program.

 POLICY ON PHYSICAL RESTRAINT AND SECLUSION